Shrutikadubey/Shrutikadubey/README.md

 🎓 Computer Science graduate with a strong interest in software development and problem solving.

-💻 Currently strengthening my skills in **C++, Java, DSA and Computer Science fundamentals**.
+💻 Currently strengthening my skills in **C++, Java, DSA and software development**.

 🤖 Interested in **Artificial Intelligence, Machine Learning and practical software projects**.

-🚀 I enjoy learning by building projects and documenting my progress.
+🚀 I enjoy learning by building projects and improving my technical skills.

 🎥 I also create content around **technology, learning and personal growth**.